dietergeerts/SBNext/docs/design-tokens.md

 1. parse all style files with PostCSS, which can handle different syntax's.
 2. parse all JSDoc comments with doctrine, to more easily work with them.

+> Or we can use the parse of SassDoc, which has some nice extra features.

 ### Transform to ViewModels

 The info gathered from the sources has to be converted/transformed into object